 - Flavonoids can regulate cells – have anti-inflammatory properties

-- Fiber is found in fruits and vegetables and this bulks up food to help it pass through the colon.
+- Fiber is found in fruits and vegetables which bulks up food to help it pass through the colon.

 1. Purée them.
 The more finely you puree them, the more nutrients they will get from them.
 I use my Ninja Blender with the various-sized cups that I can blend in.
 This is very handy as I don’t need to use the big 72-ounce pitcher each time.

 About Our List of Fruits and Vegetables for Dogs

 - CAUTION – OK to eat in smaller quantities.
 Some cautionary suggestions exist regarding preparation, seeds, skin, etc.